yury-lysogorskiy/lammps/doc/src/dump.rst

 * simulation box lattice and pbc conditions
 * atomic velocities and forces

+Dump style *extxyz* requires either that a :doc:`type label map for atoms types
+<labelmap>` is defined or :doc:`dump_modify element <dump_modify>` is used to
+set up an atom type number to atom name mapping.

 .. versionadded:: 22Dec2022

 The *grid/vtk* style writes VTK files for grid data on a regular